 - Data limit: We were limited to 200 MB a day, whereas the paid versions had no limits on data usage.

 - No kill switch: When our Wi-Fi flicked unexpectedly, Kaspersky didn’t shut down our web browsers, meaning our Internet Service Provider could see all of our activity.

 - No access to premium servers: The fastest servers weren’t accessible with the free version, so our download and upload speeds certainly suffered.

 - No Netflix access: Although the regular Kaspersky plans work with Netflix, the free plan does not.

 - No support over phone or chat: Rather, we only had the Knowledge Base to look up answers, which we must admit was a bit limited.
 For example, we couldn’t find the payment methods for the VPN, only the antivirus software.

-These sorts of limitations are common among VPNs with free trials; while they’re great for testing out, eventually, you’ll probably want to upgrade.
+These sorts of limitations are common among free VPNs; while they’re great for testing out, eventually, you’ll probably want to upgrade.
 And what’s good about Kaspersky is that you can try out their premium service for free for seven days, making Kaspersky both a free VPN and a VPN with free trials.